Center for Excellence Webinar Series

 Access the webinar recording

-• Join us for an inspiring fireside chat with three esteemed guests - Dr. Jessica Pryce, Judge Bill Thorne, and Karan (Kolb) Thorne- as they delve into the crucial topic of fostering a Kin-First Culture and promoting family-centered equity work.
+• Join us for an inspiring fireside chat with three esteemed guests - Dr. Jessica Pryce, Judge Bill Thorne, and Karan (Kolb) Thorne- as they delve into the crucial topic of fostering a Kin-first Culture and promoting family-centered equity work.
 This webinar promises to be an enriching experience, exploring the significance of engaging children and families within diverse communities.

 Key topics will include: